 - As for his competence in everything not relating to asking Holmes about something, consider a scene in A Scandal in Belgravia: There is a fight going on.
 The combatants are a bunch of mooks versus Sherlock Holmes, consulting detective, Irene Adler, dominatrix, and John Watson, ex-soldier.
 Of the three, who does not down an opponent?
 Yeah...

-- This mean-spirited bit of dialogue from "The Empty Hearse" sums it up:
+- This mean-spirited bit of dialogue from "His Last Vow" sums it up:

 - Every UK detective drama features a stolid Detective Sergeant or Constable who the Detective Inspector can explain things to.

 - Inspector Morse had Sergeant Lewis, then Inspector Lewis had Sergeant Hathaway.

 - DCI Jim Taggart had DS Michael Jardine and DS Jackie Reid, then DCI Jardine had DS Reid and DC Stuart Fraser.
 Currently DCI Matthew Burke, DI Reid and DI Robbie Ross have DS Mita Rahim.

 - Midsomer Murders: DCI Tom Barnaby had Sergeant Troy, replaced first by Sergeant Scott and then by Sergeant Jones, who continues to serve as the Watson to Barnaby's Suspiciously Similar Substitute cousin, DCI John Barnaby.